justinwangdev/mhs-app/ReadMe.md

 ### 4. Bottom Tab Navigator & Stacks

-* **React Navigation Stack:** By using React-Navigation-Stack, uses can go to the previous page.
+* **React Navigation Stack:** By using React-Navigation-Stack, users can go to the previous page.
 * **Material Bottom Tab Navigator:** It's not only aesthetic but comes in handy in the busy factory for single-hand operations.

 ---